- Iron supplements for pregnant women

 Due to us not having a lot of access to enough annual sunlight in the northern part of Europe, all adults should take a supplement.

-Postnatally it is essential.
-It does not pass through breast milk so babies should also be given a Vitamin D supplement for at least the first 2 years of life.
+Postnatally, it is essential.
+It does not pass through breast milk, so babies should also be given a Vitamin D supplement for at least the first 2 years of life.

 Omega 3 DHA